BertrandCaron/jhove/WAVE-hul-Messages.md

 > File does not start with RIFF header

 ### Details
 The first four bytes of the file did not spell "RIFF" or "RF64".
-A WAVE file should begin with a RIFF chunk header.
+A Wave file should begin with a RIFF chunk header.

 * Type: ErrorMessage
 * Source location: [WaveModule.java L348](https://github.com/openpreserve/jhove/blob/rel/jhove-1.20/jhove-modules/src/main/java/edu/harvard/hul/ois/jhove/module/WaveModule.java#L348)
 * Examples: Needed

 ### Impact
-Needs review
+In many cases the lack of a RIFF header at the beginning of a file indicates that the file does not belong to the RIFF family of file formats and so is not actually a Wave file.
+If the file format has been misnamed or misidentified as a Wave file, its content could still be accessible after its true format has been correctly identified.

+In other cases, it could mean the beginning of the file has been corrupted or had extra data appended to it.
+If extra data has been appended to the beginning, it may still be possible to recover the content of the original Wave as long as none of its content was also modified.

 ### Remediation
-Needs review
+Correct identification of the file format can be attempted using a format identification tool or manual binary inspection.

+If extra data has been added to the beginning of the file, manual binary inspection could be used to discover the new location of the RIFF header by searching for the "RIFF" or "RF64" header <var>ID</var>, and then using the appropriate <var>size</var> field to extract the Wave's contents.

 ## WAVE-HUL-2